A. Raymond Randolph

 Arthur Raymond Randolph (born November 1, 1943) is an American lawyer and jurist serving as a senior U.S. circuit judge of the U.S. Court of Appeals for the District of Columbia.
 He was appointed to the D.C.
 Circuit in 1990 by President George H. W. Bush and assumed senior status in 2008.

 Early life and education

 Randolph was born in Riverside Township, New Jersey, on November 1, 1943.
 He grew up in two communities in New Jersey: Palmyra and the Glendora section of Gloucester Township.
-He graduated from Triton Regional High School in 1961, as part of the school's first graduating class.
+He graduated from Triton Regional High School in 1961 as a member of the school's first graduating class.

-Randolph graduated from Drexel University in 1966 with a Bachelor of Science degree in economics and engineering.
+Randolph graduated from Drexel University in 1966 with a Bachelor of Science in economics and engineering.
 At Drexel, he was president of the debate society, vice president of the Student Senate, and a member of the varsity wrestling squad.
 He then attended the University of Pennsylvania Law School, where he was managing editor of the University of Pennsylvania Law Review.
 He graduated in 1969 with a Juris Doctor degree, summa cum laude, having been first in his class all three years.
-To pay college expenses, he concurrently was a General Motors factory worker in law school.
+To pay college expenses, he concurrently was a General Motors factory worker.